deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard.md

 Next you can run the sim in server mode locally with those [same parameters](https://github.com/deepdrive/deepdrive/blob/f93e1091cdd9e393fd5516eedbf85e19e380773c/botleague/problems/unprotected_left/run.sh#L10) again, but this time, keeping `--server` in the params passed to `main.py`.

-Finally, make sure your bot runs as a docker container against the official scenario container.
+Now make sure your bot runs as a docker container against the official scenario container.
 For the case of `unprotected_left`, for example, the docker image would be `deepdriveio/deepdrive:problem_unprotected_left`.
-You can see how our scenario problem images are built [here](https://github.com/deepdrive/deepdrive/tree/e565f52794c1d18904f1b2fc7c79a05e8629ed46/botleague/problems).
+You can see how our scenario problem images are built and run [here](https://github.com/deepdrive/deepdrive/tree/e565f52794c1d18904f1b2fc7c79a05e8629ed46/botleague/problems).

-Then to build your bot container, checkout how our baseline agent bot containers are built [here](https://github.com/deepdrive/deepdrive/tree/e565f52794c1d18904f1b2fc7c79a05e8629ed46/botleague/bots).
+Then to build your bot container, refer to how our baseline agent bot containers are built [here](https://github.com/deepdrive/deepdrive/tree/e565f52794c1d18904f1b2fc7c79a05e8629ed46/botleague/bots).

-:shipit: Then to submit your bot, create a pull request as we did above, pointing to your bot's docker image.
-If the image is the same, you can just add whitespace, or change some comment text to trigger the pull request.
+:shipit: Finally, to submit your bot, create a pull request as we did above, pointing to your bot's docker image.
+If the image is the same, you can just add whitespace, or change some comment text to allow for the pull request.